SafeFlightEuroGNC/safeflighteurognc.github.io/index.md

 ---

-## Topics Covered
+## Topics and Program Overview

-Topics include, but are not limited to:
+The workshop program combines foundational theory with application-oriented perspectives on Control Barrier Functions in aerospace.
+Invited lectures address both methodological developments and practical case studies, including:

-- Foundations of Control Barrier Functions and High-Order CBFs
+- Core concepts and theoretical foundations of Control Barrier Functions and High-Order CBFs
-- Convex and optimization-based CBF design
+- Systematic design of barrier functions using optimization-based approaches
-- Flight envelope protection and safety filtering
+- Safety-critical flight control applications such as flight envelope protection and collision avoidance
-- Collision avoidance and multi-agent systems
+- Multi-vehicle and distributed control architectures
-- Integration of CBFs with MPC, adaptive control, and reinforcement learning
-- Handling uncertainty, actuator limits, and sensing imperfections
+- Constraint enforcement under uncertainty and actuator limitations
-- Simulation-based and experimental aerospace case studies
+- Simulation-based and software-supported validation of constrained control methods

+The program concludes with a panel discussion highlighting open challenges and future directions for Control Barrier Functions in aerospace guidance, navigation, and control.
+A detailed schedule and speaker information are available on the **Program** page.

 ---

-## Program Highlights

-The full-day tutorial features invited lectures by internationally recognized experts, covering both theory and applications, including:

-- Foundational CBF theory and design methodologies
-- Scalable safe control and learning-based approaches
-- Convex optimization and sum-of-squares methods for CBF design
-- Safety-critical cooperative guidance for multi-UAV systems
-- Adaptive, sensor-based, and uncertainty-aware safety filters
-- Software ecosystems for testing and deploying constrained controllers

-The workshop concludes with a **panel discussion** on future directions for Control Barrier Functions in aerospace guidance, navigation, and control.

-A detailed program and speaker list is provided on the **Program** page.

----

 ## Organization and Contact

-**Organizer:**
-Johannes Autenrieb
+For questions related to the organization of the workshop, please contact:

+**Johannes Autenrieb**
 German Aerospace Center (DLR)

-For questions regarding the workshop, please contact the organizer directly.
+johannes.autenrieb@dlr.de